Māori Agribusiness Pathway to Increased Productivity (MAPIP) Programme

 The difference between MABx and MAPIP

-MAPIP offers a one-on-one approach to achieving your primary sector aspirations where that is appropriate.
-This is a key difference between MAPIP and MABx (which offers a one-to-many approach).
-That may be because there is no-one else with similar enough questions or interests at that time for a MABx cluster to be set up or you are in a different development phase.
+MAPIP offers a one-on-one approach, and this is a key difference between MAPIP and MABx (which offers a group-based approach).
+MAPIP may be the best option because there is no-one else with similar enough questions or interests at that time for a MABx cluster to be set up or you are in a different development phase.

 Completed MAPIP projects

-The MAPIP programme started in 2015 and many projects have been completed with Māori land owners.
+The MAPIP programme started in 2015 and more than 70 projects have been completed with Māori land owners.
+Following is a selection.

 - Waireia Trust [PDF, 488 KB]